kevbite/kevbite.github.io/_posts/2017-05-18-transfering-big-payloads-with-masstransit-and-azure-blob-storage.md

 ---
 layout: post
-title: Transfering big payloads with MassTransit and Azure Blob Storage
+title: Transferring big payloads with MassTransit and Azure Blob Storage
 categories:
 tags: [MassTransit, Azure, Blob Storage, C#, ServiceBus, MessageData]
-description: How to use cloud storage providers to transfer large payloads within MassTransit
+description: How to use cloud storage providers to transfer large payloads with MassTransit
 comments: true
 ---

 # Message Queues and Big Payloads

-There is a lot of information out there regarding sending large files across message based systems.
-No matter if you are using RabbitMQ or Azure Service Bus, it is always advised to one of the two approaches below.
+There is a lot of information out there regarding sending large files across message-based systems.
+No matter if you are using RabbitMQ or Azure Service Bus, it is always advised to use one of the two approaches below.

 ## Message Chunking

-One approach is chunking the payload in to smaller parts and then sending each chunk in a separate message.
-The publisher of the large payload would needs to split the message up in to separate chunks then publish a message for each chunk.
-At consumers end, it would then need to wait for all the message to be received and reassembly the payload.
+One approach is chunking the payload into smaller parts and then sending each chunk in a separate message.
+The publisher of the large payload would need to split the message up into separate chunks then publish a message for each chunk.
+At the consumers end, it would then need to wait for all the message to be received and reassemble the payload.
 This allows the message brokers to keep running at high speeds without being compromised with large payloads.

 ## Externally storing payload

-Another approach is to externally store the large payload in an external storage such as [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) or [AWS S3](https://aws.amazon.com/s3/).
-When we publish the message containing the payload we upload it to our external storage and then include a reference inside the message of how or where the corrisponding payload can be found.
+Another approach is to externally store the large payload in external storage such as [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) or [AWS S3](https://aws.amazon.com/s3/).
+When we publish the message containing the payload, we upload it to our external storage and then include a reference inside the message of how or where the corresponding payload can be found.
 This keeps our message sizes small and keeps our message brokers happily running along.

 # MassTransit External Message Data Storage Feature